 Here are the primary benefits of investing in a total stock index fund:

 - Core Holding: Total stock market index funds make good core holdings in a portfolio of mutual funds.
 In a core-and-satellite portfolio strategy, you would invest in multiple funds, with a core that receives the highest allocation and the satellites that receive smaller allocations.

-- Simplicity: Investors can gain access to nearly the entire U.S. stock market in one low-cost fund.
+- Simplicity: You can gain access to nearly the entire U.S. stock market in one low-cost fund.

-- Diversification: Total stock market index funds typically hold thousands of stocks of various market capitalizations.
-Investors can achieve diversification in one fund.
-Most total stock index funds hold 3,000 or more stocks.
+- Diversification: Total stock market index funds typically hold thousands of stocks with various market capitalizations.
+You can achieve diversification in one fund, because most total stock index funds hold 3,000 or more stocks.

-- Tax Efficiency: Since index funds have very little turnover, they generally produce fewer capital gains distributions to investors compared to actively-managed funds.
-This makes a total stock index fund potentially a good holding for investors with taxable brokerage accounts.
+- Tax Efficiency: Since index funds have very little turnover, they generally produce fewer capital gains distributions when compared to actively managed funds.
+That makes a total stock index fund potentially a good holding if you have a taxable brokerage account.

 Best Total Stock Market Index Funds

 Since index funds passively track a benchmark index, the best funds generally have the lowest expense ratios.
 This is like buying generic goods.
 If you are comparing two items, and they have the same ingredients, it makes more sense to buy the cheaper one.

 With those criteria in mind, here are some of the best total stock index funds on the market:

 - Vanguard Total Stock Market Index Admiral Shares (VTSAX): Opening to investors in 1992, VTSAX was among the first index funds to capture the total market.
 This fund tracks the CRSP U.S. Total Market Index.
 With an expense ratio of 0.04% and exposure to more than 3,500 stocks, it makes a solid core holding for a diversified mutual fund portfolio.
 For exposure to the same stocks and a lower expense ratio of 0.04%, you can buy the ETF version, Vanguard Total Stock Market ETF (VTI).